theforeman/obsah/docs/source/development.rst

 Writing actions
 ---------------

-All Ansible is contained in `obal/data`.
+All Ansible is contained in `obsah/data`.
 There we have `playbooks`, `roles` and `modules`.

 A `playbook` with `metadata` is considered an action and exposed to the user as such.

 Writing playbooks
 ~~~~~~~~~~~~~~~~~

 We have a slightly non-standard playbooks layout.
 Every playbook is contained in its own directory and named after the directory, like `release/release.yaml` for the `release` action.
-It can also contain a `metadata.obal.yaml`.
-While playbooks are pure Ansible, the metadata is the data Obal needs to extract to build a CLI.
+It can also contain a `metadata.obsah.yaml`.
+While playbooks are pure Ansible, the metadata is the data Obsah needs to extract to build a CLI.

-Obal uses the inventory to operate on.
+Obsah uses the inventory to operate on.
 The inventory is typically composed of packages, but there are some special hosts:

 * localhost
 * packages